romit18/fetch-data-engine/README.md

 Micronaut JMS is something to which this application can be extended shortening the code a lot if an actual AWS account can be used.

+Using JMS(Java Messaging Service) came from the fact that there is a huge support by Amazon for AWS using Micronaut as a service.
+Micronaut provides us with the flexibility of easy connection of dbs configured in the application.properties.

+To make this deployable to production, an image for the same could be deployed as lightweight as possible which JMS makes possible making it production ready.

+A lot of improvements can be made if instead of localstack, an actual account could be used.

+We could configure different environments using ArgoCD and deploy these artifacts to production by having multi-load balancers using something like Ingress and Traefik.

 I have used base64 encoding/decoding for masking.
 ## Micronaut 4.1.0 Documentation